Helping Children and Adolescents Cope With Traumatic Events

 - Have problems in school.

-- Isolate themselves from family and friends.
+- Withdraw or become isolated from family and friends.

 - Avoid reminders of the event.

-- Use or abuse drugs, alcohol, or tobacco.
+- Use drugs, alcohol, or tobacco.

 - Be angry or resentful.

 Many of these reactions are normal and will lessen with time.
 If these symptoms last for more than a month, the family should reach out to a health care provider.

 How adults respond to trauma can strongly influence how children and adolescents react to trauma.
 When caregivers and family members take steps to support their own ability to cope, they can provide better care for others.